somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Developers may checkout and contribute to the plugin at its [GitHub Repository](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items).

-**Important**: This plugins requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) extension.
+**Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5699243) extension.
 Before installing this plugin please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Installation ==